learn-co-curriculum/phase-1-using-fetch/README.md

 for example!
 When developing the Frontend for a Full Stack application, you'll pass `fetch` the URL to your backend API.

+We'll be using this API to play around with `fetch` during the rest of this lesson.
+Add the following code snippet to your `index.js` file!

 ```JavaScript
 fetch("https://anapioficeandfire.com/api/books")
 ```